 In the world of business, advertising and marketing play a crucial part in a company’s success.
-You might have a great product or service, but without the ability to show it off to other people, you may as well not exist.
+You might have a great product or service, but without the ability to show it off to other people, it may as well not exist.

 Instead, adverts can now be customised to appeal to individuals on a much more personal level, targeting their location and specific likes.
-With the ability to laser target individuals based on their interests and likes, this has greatly increased the effectiveness of online advertising methods.
+With the ability to laser target individuals based on their interests, this has greatly increased the effectiveness of online advertising methods.

 If you’re venturing into the world of online advertising, then you’ve probably stumbled across paid advertising.
-As expected, not everything in life is free and sometimes if you want good results, you have to spend a bit of money.
-For new and small businesses this can often be a tough situation, especially when you have no experience with paid advertising.
+As expected, not everything in life is free and sometimes, if you want good results, you have to spend a bit of money.
+For new and small businesses, this can often be a tough situation, especially when you have no experience with paid advertising.

 These might be questions you’re asking yourself, and you’d be right to do so!
-Spending money on paid advertisements is a big decision for every business and most need to be 100% certain they are doing the right thing.
+Spending money on paid advertisements is a big decision for every business, and most need to be 100% certain they are doing the right thing.

-So pay close attention, this could be one of the best decisions you make for your business.
+Pay close attention, this could be one of the best decisions you make for your business.

 Paid advertising comes in many different forms online.
 The main categories include:

 As you can see, there is a range of different paid advertising options available with some being more effective than others.
 The most common method of paid advertising by far is pay per click.
-This type of advertising made popular by networks such as Google AdWords allows businesses to pay per click they receive on their ad.
+This type of advertising was made popular by networks such as Google Ads, which allows businesses to pay per click they receive on their ad.

 In addition to pay per click, there are also a lot of other less popular models of paid advertisements including pay per download, install, and acquisition.
 Picking the right method can sometimes be tricky due to the fact that different paid advertising models perform better in specific industries.

-For example, if you have a landing page that converts at 10% and you drive 100 monthly visitors to it, you would expect 10 people to sign up.
+For example, if you have a landing page that converts at 10%, and you drive 100 monthly visitors to it, you would expect 10 people to sign up.
 Now if the cost per click was $1 you would be spending $100 per month which would equate to $10 per conversion.
 If you could switch your paid advertising model to cost per acquisition and get it down to less than $10, then you’d be better off.

 The same applies to other models of pay per view and pay per click.
 If you’re paying $1 per click but have a really high click-through rate of 30%+ then you might be better to switch to the pay per view model.

 Although paid ads are a great way to get your product and service in front of potential customers, it’s not the only way.
-There are also plenty of other online advertising methods known as organic advertising which don’t involve businesses paying for every click or lead they receive.
+There are also plenty of other online advertising methods – known as organic advertising – which don’t involve businesses paying for every click or lead they receive.